Dragondefer/Dungeon-Hunter/README.md

 ## Features

-- Procedurally generated dungeons with various room types: combat, treasure, shop, rest, puzzle, and boss rooms.
+- 🧩 **Procedurally generated dungeons** with various room types: combat, treasure, shop, rest, puzzle, and boss rooms.
-- Turn-based combat system with skills, critical hits, and stamina management.
+- ⚔️ **Turn-based combat system** with skills, critical hits, and stamina management.
-- Character progression with leveling, class specialization, and skill acquisition.
+- 🧙 **Character progression** with leveling, class specialization, and skill acquisition.
-- Inventory management with weapons, armor, potions, and other items.
+- 🧰 **Inventory management** with weapons, armor, potions, and other items.
-- Quest system with objectives and rewards.
+- 📜 **Quest system** with objectives and rewards.
-- Save and load your game progress.
+- 💾 **Save and load** your game progress.
-- Colorful console interface for immersive gameplay.
+- 🎨 **Colorful console interface** for immersive gameplay.
-- Debug mode for testing and development.

 ---